vvasuki/english/prose/hindu/indologist/max-muller/chaudhari-nIrad-bio/04_Appendix/04_INDEX.md

 All Souls College, Oxford life at, 169, 346 M in a Fellow, 220 Alsace-Lorraine question 248 ff

-Amiel, Journal , 85 Anandi Bai Joshi, 302 Anglo- German friendship,
+Amiel, Journal , 85 Anandi Bai Joshi, 302 AngloGerman friendship,

 247, 251-2, 255 Anhalt-Dessau,

-Duchy of, 14, 19ft princes of, 15 ff M in ’s relations with, 19 animals & language, 193-4 mthropology, language and, 313-14 mythology and, 364, 380 religion and, 381 Archer, William, 133 Argyll, 8th Duke of, 192, 195, 207 ff , 208, 321 Arnold, Matthew, 100 Aryan race, 313 ff Asiatic Researches (per- iodical), 127 atheism in relation to religion, 377
+Duchy of, 14, 19ft princes of, 15 ff M in ’s relations with, 19 animals & language, 193-4 mthropology, language and, 313-14 mythology and, 364, 380 religion and, 381 Archer, William, 133 Argyll, 8th Duke of, 192, 195, 207 ff , 208, 321 Arnold, Matthew, 100 Aryan race, 313 ff Asiatic Researches (periodical), 127 atheism in relation to religion, 377

 Aufrecht, Dr S T , 141 ff , 261